The Eye of the Sahara Ultramarathon. The EOTSU.

 There’ll also be dining tents, and a toilet tent.
 After a day fighting the dunes, it’ll feel like the Four Seasons.

 On arrival, and in the days leading up to the event, all food is provided.
 During the 3 race days, breakfast and dinner are provided by our local Mauritania team.
 Both meat and vegetarian options are available.
 Any additional food needs are no problem, just let us know in advance.
 For the meat-eaters, expect plenty of camel stew.
 For the veggies, it’s endless couscous and lentils.
 During race days, it’s your responsibility to fuel yourself on each ultra day.
-We insist on 1000 calorie minimum per day.
+We insist on 2000 calories minimum per day.
 Energy bars, gels etc can quickly get you there.

 My team and my priority is to keep you guys alive, at least long enough to finish the Eye of the Sahara Ultramarathon.
 So rest assured, we have every plan in place.